MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 # JS Frameworks

-Javascript framework are libraries (usually available as _npm_ packages) let you build modern, dynamic, interactive, animated frontends using abstractions like components so you don't have to write low-level JavaScript.
+Javascript frameworks are libraries (usually available as _npm_ packages) that let you build modern, dynamic, interactive, animated frontends using abstractions like components so you don't have to write low-level JavaScript.

 See [10 Best JavaScript Frameworks to Use in 2019]( https://hackr.io/blog/10-best-javascript-frameworks-2019).